 There are dozens of community resources and support groups for parents.
 If you feel yourself losing control, suffering from depression, or are unable to care for your child the way you want to, it's okay to reach out.
 Below is a list of parenting resources in the Treasure Valley.

 - Idaho Youth Ranch offers parenting classes.
 Please call for details.

 What to Do If You Witness or Suspect Abuse

 In the state of Idaho, everyone is a mandated reporter.
 This means that if you know of or suspect abuse, you are legally required to report it to be evaluated by social services.

 If a child reveals that they have been abused, listen carefully and let them know that they did the right thing by disclosing this information to you.
 Tell them that it is not their fault, let them know that you will take them seriously, and explain what you will do next.
 Do not confront the alleged abuser, but report what the child disclosed as soon as possible.

 To report abuse, call 2-1-1 and state your intent to report child abuse.
 You may also call 1-855-552-KIDS (855-552-5437) or contact your local authorities.

-For those located outside of Idaho searching for child counseling or teen counseling near me, you can call the National Child Abuse Hotline at 1-800-4-A-CHILD (800-422-4453) for information about free help in your area.
+For those located outside of Idaho searching for child counseling or teen counseling near you, call the National Child Abuse Hotline at 1-800-4-A-CHILD (800-422-4453) for information about free help in your area.